MicheSi/csbw-game-of-life/README.md

 ## About the Project

 This project was built using React, using React hooks.
 Using CSS Grid, I built a grid template that allows users to click on their own designs or create a random grid.
-Users are also able to set their gird to three different sizes and run the game at three different speeds.
+Users are also able to set their grid to three different sizes and run the game at three different speeds.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).